-15.8 If eBay determines that you are required to reimburse eBay or your buyer, and that determination is consistent with PayPal’s policies and procedures, you authorise us to debit the amount of the reimbursement from your account and to pay that amount to eBay (“eBay Reimbursement”).
+15.21 If eBay determines that you are required to reimburse eBay or your buyer, you authorise us to debit the amount of the reimbursement from your account and to pay that amount to eBay (“eBay Reimbursement”).
 You will not receive a refund for your PayPal fees.
 We will rely on information we receive from eBay for the amount of the eBay Reimbursement.
 By accepting this Agreement, you direct us to pay that amount accordingly.

-16.1 If you have a personal account and we have reason to believe that it is being used for purposes other than personal, domestic or household, we may limit or close your account or require you to upgrade to a premier or business account.
+16.1 If you have a personal account and we have reason to believe that it is being used for a purpose other than a personal, domestic or household purpose, we may limit or close your account or require you to upgrade to a premier or business account.

-16.2 If we hold a reasonable belief that there is an increased risk associated with your account, we may limit your access to sending, receiving or withdrawing funds or using guest checkout or direct Credit Card payment processed by PayPal for up to 180 days.
+16.2 If we hold a reasonable belief that there is an increased risk associated with your PayPal account or other service you receive from us or a Related Body Corporate, we may limit your access to sending, receiving or withdrawing funds or using guest checkout or direct Card payment processed by PayPal for up to 180 days.
 We may take these actions beyond 180 days if we reasonably believe the risk still exists or are prohibited by law from releasing funds or unrestricting your account.

-16.3 We may limit access to sending, receiving or withdrawing funds from your account if it is linked or associated with another account (including another PayPal account or an account you hold with eBay) which has been limited or is not in good standing.
-We may determine your account is linked or associated with another account by comparing information such as names, email addresses or IP addresses.
+16.3 We may limit access to sending, receiving or withdrawing funds from your account if it is associated with another account or service you receive from us or a Related Body Corporate (including another PayPal account or an account you hold with eBay) which has been limited, is not in good standing, or poses a risk to the integrity, security or reliability of us or our systems.
+We may determine your PayPal account is associated with another account or service by comparing information we or our Related Bodies Corporate hold about you including names, email addresses or IP addresses.

 16.4 The following is a non-exhaustive list of events which may lead to your account being limited:

-- Reports of unauthorised or unusual Credit Card use associated with the account;
+- Reports of unauthorised or unusual Card use associated with the account;

 - Reports of unauthorised or unusual bank account use associated with the account;